AMaheshVardhan/Slithering-Serpents/README.md

 Adding new features: The code is modular and organized into different classes (Snake, Food, Scoreboard).
 You can extend the game by adding new features or functionalities to these classes.

-Feel free to customize the README file according to your preferences, adding any additional information or sections that you think would be helpful for users accessing your code repository.
+Feel free to customize the README file according to your preferences, adding any additional information or sections that you think would be helpful for users accessing your code repo.